SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Telefonia_por_Cable_S.A_de_C.V._SPA_CPE_Indexer.md

 # Telefonia por Cable S.A de C.V.
 SPA CPE Indexer

-This connector is capable of collecting Cable Modens and ONTs data defined in a Skyline EPM Solution that is distributed in multiple clusters.
+This connector is capable of collecting cable modem and ONT data defined in a Skyline EPM Solution that is distributed over multiple clusters.

 ## About